stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

   1. Schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.

-     The parent MAY reset the scanning timer for children for which NOTIFY(CDS) is received, or reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
+     If the check finds that the CDS/CDNSKEY RRset has indeed changed, the parent MAY reset the scanning timer for children for which NOTIFY(CDS) is received, or reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
      This will decrease the scanning effort for the parent.